Mazda CX-60: Taiwan

+Vietnam

+The CX-60 was launched in Vietnam on 20 June 2026, in the sole 3.3T HEV variant powered by a 3.3L e-Skyactiv-G mild hybrid petrol with standard all-wheel drive.

 Europe

 The CX-60 was available in Europe from April 2022 in the sole powertrain, the 2.5L e-Skyactiv PHEV petrol.
 In July 2022, Mazda introduced two diesel engine options, consisting of the e-Skyactiv D 3.3L diesel mild hybrid with two different tunings labeled as the 200 and 254, producing 147 kW and 187 kW, respectively.
 In this market, the CX-60 is available in four specifications: Prime, Exclusive, Takumi and Homura.

 Latin America

 Chile

 The CX-60 was launched in Chile on 16 June 2023, with three trim levels: Prime, Premium and Signature.
 The Prime trim with the 2.5L Skyactiv-G petrol engine, the Premium trim with either the 3.3L e-Skyactiv-G petrol or the e-Skyactiv-D mild hybrid diesel variants, and the Signature trim with the 2.5L e-Skyactiv PHEV petrol.

 Oceania

 Australia

 Pricing and specifications of the CX-60 for Australia were announced in November 2022, with sales beginning in June 2023.
 Three trim levels are available: Evolve, GT, and Azami.
 Packages include Vision Technology, Luxury, Takumi, and SP; the former two are standard on the Azami grade.
 Three powertrains are available for each grade: a 3.3L e-Skyactiv-G mild hybrid petrol (G40e), a 3.3L e-Skyactiv-D mild hybrid diesel (D50e), and a 2.5L e-Skyactiv PHEV petrol (P50e), with all wheel drive coming standard for all variants.

 The (P50e) PHEV petrol accounted for approximately 40% of pre-orders, while the (G40e) petrol and (D50e) diesel made up the rest of the pre-orders in the ratio of 2:1 (40% and 20%).
 Targeted monthly sales were set at 500 units.

 The CX-60 line-up in Australia was updated in May 2025.
 The changes include the addition of Pure and Touring trims, the Vision Technology package became standard on the Evolve trim and above, and Mazda address complaints regarding "[the vehicle's] ride quality and transmission".

 In August 2025, the 2.5L Skyactiv-G petrol (G25) with rear-wheel drive was introduced in Australia for the Pure, Evolve and Touring trims.